 Become More Creative

 Each time you book an event to shoot, you gain a lot of experience.
-In the field, try to remember not to take photos as an ordinary guest but observe the space you’re in and try to find areas you could place your camera to take more interesting photos.
+In the field, try to remember not to take photos as an ordinary guest but observe the space you’re in and try to find areas you could place your camera to capture more interesting photos of key moments.

 Take candid shots of the attendees while they’re interacting with each other.
 Capture a nice smile and reveal the story behind their conversation.
 Use black and white during the time of the event or in post-process.
 Shoot behind flowers, find mirrors that give you reflections, or create depth in your shots.
-Don’t forget to get wide-angle shots of the whole event too.
+Don’t forget to get wide-angle shots of the whole event, including full body captures too.

 Take Group Shots

 If you book a corporate event, you have to choose a nice background to get group photos.
 This happens in coordination with the host.
-You can either use any of their displays (if they have any from their company) or hire someone to prepare a special backdrop that fits the occasion or the space of the event.
+You can either use any of their displays (if they have any from their company) or hire someone to prepare a special backdrop that fits the occasion or the space of the event, enhancing the results beyond what flash photography can achieve.

 Place several people in front of the backdrop and start taking photos.
-Adjust your camera settings and flash and make people feel comfortable by talking to them and guiding them on how to pose better for the perfect shot!
+As you adjust your camera settings and flash, remember to not get too consumed in technical aspects and ensure people feel comfortable by talking to them and guiding them on how to pose better for the perfect shot!

 Edit Your Photos

-Professional photo editing should be included in your work.
+Professional photo editing should be included in your work, especially in social media.
 Nowadays, it is essential to edit your photos and create your style.
 Remember to edit your photos the same way for every event and create consistency.

 If you are not sure how to do it, ask the advice of another professional or attend a workshop or online course where you can find more information on how to edit your photos in Photoshop / Lightroom or using other professional photo editing software.